n8n-io/n8n-docs/docs/integrations/builtin/credentials/spotify.md

 ## Using OAuth

-!!! note "Note for n8n Cloud users"
+/// note | Note for n8n Cloud users
 You'll only need to enter the Credentials Name and click on the circle button in the OAuth section to connect your Spotify account to n8n.
+///

 1. Access your [Spotify for Developers](https://developer.spotify.com/dashboard/login) dashboard.
 2. Click the *Create an App* button at the top of your dashboard.
 Enter in the app's name and description and click *Create*.